django-bridge/django-bridge/README.md

 # Django React AppShell

-Django React AppShell is a framework allows you to build a React frontend for your Django application.
+Django React AppShell is a framework for building React frontends for Django projects.

-Unlike other approaches, this framework allows you to use Django URL routing, views, and forms.
+This framework allows you to use Django's URL routing, views, and forms.
 React is used instead of Django templates.

 # Installation